Color and Design

 Hardware & Accessories

-And bear in mind that the cost of painting is overwhelmingly in the labor.
+And bear in mind that the cost of painting is overwhelmingly in labor.
 So use the best quality paint for durability and the truest possible color.